 Tennis has been the sport most often used in this debate because of the farce called the “Battle of the Sexes” that happened in the 60s between Billy Jean King and Bobby Riggs.
 We have discussed that issue pretty thoroughly at this post, so we will not here.
 But tennis, like basketball and other team sports are much harder to get objective comparisons.

 The easiest way to compare across gender is through sports that men and women compete with the same standards and are judged through time.
-This removes most variables when we try to compare raw athletics ability.
+This removes most variables when we try to compare raw athletic ability.
 The best sport to do this is swimming.
 In swimming, men and women compete in the same pool that is the same distance (50 meters a length internationally, 25 yards a length domestically).
 They do the same distances of events and the same strokes.
 Let us looks at how men and women in the same controls compare.

 The shortest event is the 50-meter freestyle.
 The women’s world record is 23.67 seconds.
 The men’s is 20.91 seconds.
 The is a 13 percent difference.
 To compare, Sarah Sjorstrom, the fastest woman to ever swim the event would not even qualify for U.S. Olympic Trials with that time.
-The U.S. Trials standard time is 23.29, a whole .5 seconds faster than a woman has ever swam.
+The U.S. Trials standard time for men is 23.29, a whole .5 seconds faster than a woman has ever swam.
 In the 2016 Olympics Trials there were 140 male swimmers in the Untied States that swim faster than a woman has ever swam the same event.

 Let’s move to another event, the 100 freestyle.
 The World Record for the men was done by Cesar Cielo of Brazil in a time of 46.71.
 Sjorstrom holds the woman’s record at 51.71.
 That is nearly a 5 second difference in time.
 Freestyle, in swimming is swum with the fastest stroke option of front crawl.
 The butterfly is the second fastest stroke.
 Michael Phelps holds that World Record in the 100 meter butterfly with a time of 49.82, nearly 2 seconds faster than the fastest female swimmer has ever swam, any stroke.